-The images were printed by stone lithography and each image was hand-colored by highly skilled colorists in the Bowen shop in Philadelphia.
-There will be no dot-matrix pattern when viewed with a 10x or 15x magnification loupe.
+(b) Images: The images were printed by stone lithography and each image was hand-colored by highly skilled colorists in the Bowen shop in Philadelphia.
+There will be no dot-matrix pattern on the image when viewed with a 10x or 15x magnification loupe.

 (4) Octavo Edition Birds:

 (a) Size: The octavo edition bird prints are typically around 6 ½” x 10” in size.

 (b) Images: The images were printed as black and white (from Havell prints using Camera Lucida) on cotton-rag paper by stone lithography, followed by skillful hand-coloring of each image.
 There is no dot-matrix pattern.